quadsurf/react-curriculum/01-introduction-to-react.md

 The following is a short list of [design principals](https://facebook.github.io/react/contributing/design-principles.html) that guide React's development of these powerful techniques.

-- Though React embraces concepts that aren't fully mainstream, it's accessible to a wide range of developers with different skills and experience levels.
+- Though its concepts aren't fully mainstream, React is accessible to a wide range of developers with different skills and experience levels.

 - React can be gradually adopted for small features instead of requiring the entire application to be rewritten.